gabrielalan/countries/README.md

 ### Auth/Login

 The authentication is implemented using [Firebase Auth](https://firebase.google.com/docs/auth).
-The `key` contained in this project (`auth/firebase.js`) has some limitations and for the exercise purpose it's commited together with the code, while in a real project if would obviously be in some secret environment variable or encapsulated by a backend API.
+The `key` contained in this project (`auth/firebase.js`) has some limitations and for the exercise purpose it's commited together with the code, while in a real project it would obviously be in some secret environment variable or encapsulated by a backend API.
 Feel free to change it.

 There is also a second option of auth adapter (check file `authentication.js`) that will use the localStorage to register and login the users.
 This is of course not secure and is only made for the purpose of this exercise.